fuhgeiu/tic-tac-toe/README.md

 __________________________________________________________________________________________________________

-CONSOLE XCODE

-  Run console using a xcode project (recomemded for mac users who have xcode)
+-CONSOLE XCODE    /Run console using a xcode project (recomemded for mac users who have xcode)

   - to run xcode concolse, download this folder